 It is possible that this passage refers to another Mary with (Magdalene) added at a later date.
 Scholars also suggest that the casting out of demons may have been illness or negative emotions.

 The early church, which came to be dominated by men, tended to downplay the role of women.
 Therefore, it is significant that even in the canonical gospels, Mary Magdalene appears very devoted and close to Jesus.
-The fact she was first witness to his resurrection is significant, because at the time, women generally were not considered reliable as witness.
+The fact she was the first witness to his resurrection is significant because, at the time, women generally were not considered reliable as witnesses.

 In the Gospel of Mary, first discovered in 1896, Mary Magdalene again appears to be the most prominent disciple of Jesus.